 This is a multimedia studio art and design course intended for students who would like to pursue an advanced art and/or design study.
 This year-long course is focused on the production of art and/or design projects in a collaborative group.
 This course may be used as portfolio preparation for admission into a college art or design program for students entering into their junior year.
 Students create an extensive body of work both in and outside of class while exploring theme, concepts, and contemporary practices in art and design fields.
-Students also may restrict their studies to drawing, 2-D design, or 3-D design to submit an AP Studio Art portfolio.
-The course concludes with a portfolio showcase in a group exhibition and artist talk during Student Independent Project (SIP) Night.
+The course concludes with artists and designers showcasing their portfolio in a group exhibition and artist talk in the spring.
+Students may submit their work in this course for their SIP with instructor approval.

-PREREQUISITE: Two art electives of choice, open studio and department approval (class of 2022 and beyond).
+PREREQUISITE: Three art electives of choice (classes of 2020 and 2021) and department approval.
+Two art electives of choice, open studio (classes of 2022 and beyond) and department approval.